 As you enter your retirement years, you may start to worry about what would happen if you were to get sick and need specialized care.
 Being admitted to a nursing home or long-term care community can be a distressing experience, especially if it separates you from loved ones.
 A good alternative is to find life care at home services.
 The Montgomery Place Retirement Community offers this type of service, so you can easily transition to more extensive medical care should you ever need it.

 As people age, their medical needs change.
 When people first retire, they may be healthy individuals capable of living independently, but an unexpected diagnosis could quickly require extensive medical care.
 Life Care at home is a medical service that aims to provide different levels of care as they are needed.
 While you may need minimal assistance when you first move into a Montgomery Place community, you may soon benefit from minor assistance such as cooking, dining, and medication management services.
-Eventually, you may need therapy or daily medical care, which can be provided from the comfort of your home with life care.
+Eventually, you may need therapy or daily medical care, which can be provided from the comfort of your home with our life care services.

 The costs for life care vary depending upon the community you choose.
 The following three contracts are typically available for you to choose from.